BrenoAqua/Senren/README.md

 | freqSort      | `{frequency-harmonic-rank}`   |            |

 ### Handlebars
-It's not necessary, this notetype works perfectly fine without them, but it's here in case you want to use it.
+It's not necessary, this note type works perfectly fine without them, but it's here in case you want to use it.

 <details>
 <summary>Clique para expandir o código</summary>